Quick Summary

 http://localhost:8000/order/1/pdf

-If everything is set up correctly, this route should generate and download a PDF named order-1.pdf.
+If everything is set up correctly, a PDF named order-1.pdf should be generated and downloaded automatically.

-You can modify the generatePDF method to store the PDF in storage rather than downloading it, which is useful for record-keeping or batch generation:
+You can modify the generatePDF method to store PDFs in the storage/ directory instead of downloading them.
+This is useful for record-keeping or generating PDFs in bulk.

 use Illuminate\Support\Facades\Storage;